 The Mayo Clinic highlights the significance of the impact stress has on health issues, including high blood pressure, heart disease, obesity and diabetes.
 Managing stress can include simple techniques such as mindfulness, which meditation app Headspace research has proven to be effective and improve well-being.

 The American Center for Disease Control (CDC), go further describing well-being as an outcome: ‘Well-being is a positive outcome that is meaningful for people and many sectors of society because it tells us that people perceive that their lives are going well.
 Good living conditions (e.g., housing, employment) are fundamental to well-being.
 Tracking these conditions is important for public policy.

 But they point out there’s more to well-being than our environment.
-‘Many indicators that measure living conditions fail to measure what people think and feel about their lives, such as the quality of their relationships, their positive emotions and resilience, the realization of their potential, or their overall satisfaction with life — i.e., their “well-being.”
+‘Many indicators that measure living conditions fail to measure what people think and feel about their lives, such as the quality of their relationships, their positive emotions and resilience, the realisation of their potential, or their overall satisfaction with life — i.e., their “wellbeing.”

 ‘Wellbeing generally includes global judgments of life satisfaction and feelings ranging from depression to joy.’